LisandroGuerra/lauchbase/challenges/challenge-2/02-1-primeiro-html.md

 ### Links

-- `Comunidade`: Link que deve apontar para o convite da comunidade aberta da rocketseat `(https://discordapp.com/invite/gCRAFhc)`
+- `Community` : Link that should point to the invitation from the open community of rocketseat `(https://discordapp.com/invite/gCRAFhc)`

-- `Email`: Link que deve chamar o comando de enviar email para o destinatário `oi@rocketseat.com.br`.
-Dica: utilize o comando `mailto` dentro do `href`;
+- `Email` : Link that should call the command to send email to the recipient `hi @ rocketseat.com.br`.
+Tip: use the `mailto` command inside `href`;

-- `Telefone`: Link que deve chamar o comando de realizar uma ligação para o número `+5547992078767`.
-Dica: utilize o comando `tel` dentro do `href`;
+- `Telephone` : Link that should call the command to make a call to the number `+ 5547992078767`.
+Tip: use the command `tel` inside `href`;

-### Estilização
+### Styles

-Você tem liberdade para escolher a estilização que preferir para esse desafio, mas alguns pontos são obrigatórios:
+You are free to choose the style you prefer for this challenge, but some points are mandatory:

-- Deve ser aplicado um background
+- A background must be applied
-- Deve ser utilizada a fonte Roboto
+- The Roboto font must be used
-- O header precisa ocupar todo o espaço lateral e superior (body sem margin)
+- The header needs to occupy the entire lateral and upper space (body without margin)
-- O header precisa ter um espaçamento interno de 30px em todas as direções
+- The header must have an internal spacing of 30px in all directions
-- Os links devem ter um espaçamento de 30px entre si
+- Links must be 30px apart

-## :calendar: Entrega
+## :calendar: Delivery

-Esse desafio **não precisa ser entregue** e não receberá correção.
-Após concluí-lo, adicionar esse código ao seu Github é uma boa forma de demonstrar seus conhecimentos para oportunidades futuras.
+These challenges **do not need to be delivered** and will not receive correction, but you can add them to your Github.
+It is a good way to demonstrate your knowledge for future opportunities.

-## :memo: Licença
+## :memo: Licence

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](../LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](../LICENSE) file for more detais.

 ---

-Feito com :purple_heart: by [Rocketseat](https://rocketseat.com.br) :wave: [Entre na nossa comunidade!](https://discordapp.com/invite/gCRAFhc)
+Built with :purple_heart: by [Rocketseat](https://rocketseat.com.br) :wave: [Join our community!](https://discordapp.com/invite/gCRAFhc)